Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accepts Medicare Patients?
-No, but Banner Ironwood Medical Center, about 5 miles away in San Tan Valley, accepts Medicare patients.
+No, but Banner Ironwood Medical Center, about five miles away in San Tan Valley, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
-No, but Banner Ironwood Medical Center, about 5 miles away in San Tan Valley, is accredited.
+No, but Banner Ironwood Medical Center, about five miles away in San Tan Valley, is accredited.

 Crime Rate: Below the national average

 Public Transit: No

 Public Library: Yes

 Is Arizona Considered Tax Friendly for Retirement?
 Yes